People living with or working with pets may be concerned about the impact of COVID-19. The information below was updated on 1/4/2021.

 Can you get COVID-19 from a pet?

 There is no report to date that pets, like dogs or cats, can give people COVID-19.
+To be cautious, officials report that the risk of getting COVID-19 from a pet is low.

 Can I get essential services for my pet?